Rice Ear-Cutting Caterpillar

 Crops: Rice, maize, wheat and buckwheat

 Why is it a problem?
 Armyworms can cause heavy losses to rice nurseries, with caterpillars destroying seedlings.
 They also attack rice and maize fields and, to a lesser extent, barley and bitter buckwheat.
-Although not quantified in Bhutan, considerable losses in rice seed can result from larvae cutting of the panicles.
+Although not quantified in Bhutan, considerable losses in rice seed can result from larvae cutting off the panicles.
 Armyworms are readily managed, provided infestations are detected early enough.

 Where and when is it a problem?
 Local impacts can occur every year, but significant damage only occurs when there are severe outbreaks.
-Such outbreaks, when large numbers of larvae move from field to field voraciously feeding on foliage, can occur every several years but are typically quite localised.
+Such outbreaks, when large numbers of larvae move from field to field voraciously feeding on foliage, can occur every several years but are typically quite localized.
 They are difficult to predict.
 Outbreaks have been reported from all altitudes, although it may not all be the one species.

 IDENTIFICATION

 Eggs are off-white and are laid in groups low on the leaves of the plant, often between the sheaths or on the blades.
 Caterpillars (larvae) move with a lopping motion.
 The young caterpillar is green.
 Older larvae are brownish with a thin pale dorsal line, and a dark lateral line on each side.
 The head has a light and dark brown pattern.
-Solitary individuals remain fairly pale in colour.
+Solitary individuals remain fairly pale in color.
 Crowded caterpillars, such as those feeding communally, develop a much darker shade.
-Pupa are brown, and form in surface litter or in the soil.
+Pupa are brown, and form in surface litter or the soil.
 Adult moths are pale and brick-red to pale brown with a very hairy body covered with dark specks and patches.
 The wingspan is 35–50 mm.

 SYMPTOMS

-Confusion with other pests: There are several armyworm species in Bhutan, and their identities and relative importance is not yet fully understood.
+Confusion with other pests: There are several armyworm species in Bhutan, and their identities and relative importance are not yet fully understood.
 Another armyworm that periodically affects rice is Mythimna venalba but it is not normally the problem species.
 Management is the same for all species.
 Armyworm damage can be mistaken for cutworm feeding.
 The characteristic form of armyworm damage is leaf removal.
 To confirm, check for the presence of larvae and egg masses.

 Larvae on paddy